Nuremberg – Regensburg

 Copyright: DB InfraGo Personenbahnhöfe

-Replacement services during the general renovation
+Replacement services during the corridor renovation

-The line between Nuremberg and Regensburg will be completely closed from 6 February 2026 to 10 July 2026 due to the general renovation.
+The line between Nuremberg and Regensburg will be completely closed from 6 February 2026 to 10 July 2026 due to the corridor renovation.
 Long-distance services will be diverted around the line closure.
 Travellers on regional services will be able to reach their destinations via an extensive network of replacement bus services.

 Information icon